KaVo Dental: KaVo

 KaVo was established in 1909 in Berlin, Germany by Alois Kaltenbach as KaVo Dental GmbH.
 By 1919, Richard Voigt joined the Kavo and the number of the employees expanded to 300 by 1939.
 In 1946, the headquarters were moved from Potsdam to the Upper Swabian town of Biberach an der Riss.
 In 1959, the company opened a dental technology factory in Leutkirch.
-In 2004, it was purchased by the US-American Danaher Corporation.
+In 2004, it was purchased by Danaher Corporation.
 In the same year, KaVo acquired Gendex.
 In 2005, KaVo acquired Pelton & Crane, a dental operatory equipment manufacturer with a 100-year history in North America, and joined the KaVo Kerr family along with DEXIS.
 In 2007, i-CAT was acquired by Kavo, formerly Soredex imaging brands in 2009.
 In 2012, Aribex, which is best known for the NOMAD handheld and portable X-ray systems, was acquired by KaVo Dental Group.

-Recently, Danaher Corporation spun off its dental segments into an independent publicly-traded company - Envista Holdings Corporation.
-Envista will employ 12,000 people worldwide.
+In September 2021, Envista announced that KaVo will be sold to Planmeca for $455 million.